 Considerations for keeping a rooster

-Roosters are not allowed in some neighbourhoods because of noise issues from crowing.
-Roosters will crow throughout the day and people will often complain, particularly about early morning crowing.
-To restrict early morning crowing, some people place roosters in small ‘night boxes’ which light cannot penetrate and restrict the rooster’s movement, in particular its ability to fully stretch their neck.
+- Some people place roosters in small ‘night boxes’ which light cannot penetrate and restrict the rooster’s movement, in particular his ability to fully stretch his neck.
 Roosters are then meant to be released from the ‘night box’ throughout the day.
 There are significant welfare concerns with using these boxes including limiting the rooster’s ability to move and poor ventilation.
 There is also no evidence to suggest that restricting the rooster’s ability to stretch their neck will prevent crowing.

 The RSPCA opposes these practices which prevent roosters from crowing because they prevent naturally motivated behaviours leading to negative animal welfare outcomes.

 Secondly, the aggression and fighting displayed by roosters is a normal behaviour, and not easily altered.
 The rooster’s spurs can be removed, but this is equivalent to amputating a toe, so it must only be done by a veterinarian under general anaesthesia.
 Removing the spur does not inhibit the fighting and aggression – it just reduces the amount of damage a rooster can inflict on his target.

 - Think carefully about the reasons you want a rooster – can you just buy new hens instead of trying to breed them?

 - Don’t buy day-old chicks (or fertilised eggs) if you can’t risk accidentally ending up with a rooster (as mentioned in the introduction it can be difficult to identify the sex of day-old chicks).
 Buy hens at point-of-lay when you know what sex of chicken you are getting.